A Short Film About Love: Critical response

 A Short Film About Love received very positive critical reviews, with many of the critics noting that the film points to Kieslowski's later masterworks.
 In his review in The New York Times, Stephan Holden wrote that the film "which has rich, subtly shaded performances by Mr. Lubaszenko and Miss Szapolowska, has a bleak eloquence."

 In his review in the San Francisco Chronicle, Edward Guthmann called the film "well-crafted and satisfying" and prefigured Kieślowski's film Three Colors: Red.

 Also reviewing at the San Francisco Chronicle, Gary Kamiya wrote, "Kieslowski has crafted a compelling portrait of love, that weed that forces its strange way through life's hardest cement."

 In his review on Cinema Sights, James Blake Ewing called the film, "a complex and perplexing examination of a simple rule" and praised the outcome:

-On Rotten Tomatoes, the film has a rating of 95% based on 21 reviews, with an average score of 7.92/10.
+Critic James Berardinelli gave it 4 out of 4 stars and called it "nothing short of a masterpiece."